davidmurdoch/shopify-theme-sync/README.md

  		// Note: minification will only be applied to the uploaded file, the local file will not be modified.
  		"js": false // do not compress/minify JavaScript/JSON by default.
  	},
- 	"ignoreDotFiles": true, // ignore dotfiles by default.
+ 	"uploadOriginal": false, // for compressed files, upload the original version also (with a .orig extension) "ignoreDotFiles": true, // ignore dotfiles by default.
  	"interval": 500 // the default interval used when checking files for modification (in milliseconds) }